cmccarrick/StatsMixNetLibrary/README.md

 A C# dll library for the StatsMix Service

-This works with teh StatsMix site: http://www.statsmix.com/
+This works with the StatsMix site: http://www.statsmix.com/

 I needed a library that provided a dll because for some projects we are still using VS 2008, which does not support NuGet